 The Federal Work-Study Program is the ideal form of financial aid.
 Designed for students to “work their way” through college, a work-study program allocates federal money to pay students employed in a sponsored part-time job.
 In order to qualify for a work-study position, students need to fill out the FAFSA and request federal aid.
 Money is granted based on need, but it is not automatic or guaranteed.
 Students need to find a position and work to earn the money.
+This is a great way for students who took our student loans to pay for college.
+This extra money can be used for student loan repayment or at least paying the interest while in school.

 Work study is a great way for students to gain experience in their fields, work on special projects, or try new things in an environment designed with their needs in mind.
 Here are the three main reasons the work-study program is ideal.